p4lang/p4c/backends/ubpf/docs/EXAMPLES.md

 ## Registers

 This section presents P4 programs, which use registers.
 Register can be declared this way:

 `Register<value_type, key_type>(number_of_elements) register_t;`

-where:
+The parameters are as follows:

-`value_type` - is bit array type (i.e. bit<32>) or struct like type
+- `value_type` - is bit array type (i.e. bit<32>) or struct like type
-`key_type` - is bit array type (i.e. bit<32>) or struct like type
+- `key_type` - is bit array type (i.e. bit<32>) or struct like type
-`number_of_elements` - the maximum number of key-value pairs
+- `number_of_elements` - the maximum number of key-value pairs

-Currently registers have a limitation - they are not being initialized automatically.
-Initialization has to be done by control plane.
+Currently registers have a limitation - they are not being initialized with default values.
+Initialization has to be done by a control plane.

 ### Rate limiter (rate-limiter.p4)